Ekanto/transmedia_qa-automation-home-assignment/README.md

 3. Now run `npm install` to install the node dev dependencies

 ## Tools and Framework used
-Following packages and framework we have used for this project
+Following packages and frameworks we have used for this project -
+- Cypress
+- allure-commandline
+- allure-cypress